BenShutt/C-Playground/TriangeNumbers/README.md

 # Triangle Numbers

 This problem arose from a mobile app project where a UI was organized into a triangular grid.
-There is a comparatively simple iterative workaround, but it is interesting to explore the more efficient, purist mathematical solution.
+There is a comparatively simple iterative workaround, but it is interesting to explore the purist mathematical solution.

 ## The Problem